xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

 Here is an example of what a Sports Understanding question looks like:

 > Is the following sentence plausible?
-"Michael Jordan shot a free throw in the NBA Championship."
+"LeBron James shot a free throw in the NBA Championship."

 The chain of thought for the Sports Understanding questions follows a particular format.
 Usually, the model will state what sport the athlete plays.
 Then, the model will state what sport the given action belongs to.
 Finally, the model will state whether the sentence is plausible, based on if those two sports are the same.
 For example:

-> Michael Jordan plays basketball.
+> LeBron James plays basketball.
 > Shooting a free throw is part of basketball.
 > Therefore, the sentence is plausible.